wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     (3) No order made under this section shall have any effect beyond the expiry of the day on which it is made.

-    (4) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who, being the licensee or a manager of any licensed premises to which the order applies, keeps the premises open for the sale of liquor in contravention of the order.
+    (4) Every person commits an offence and is liable to a fine not exceeding $10,000 who, being the licensee or a manager of any licensed premises to which the order applies, keeps the premises open for the sale of liquor in contravention of the order.

-    (5) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who sells any liquor on or from any licensed premises to which the order applies at any time while the order remains in force.
+    (5) Every person commits an offence and is liable to a fine not exceeding $2,000 who sells any liquor on or from any licensed premises to which the order applies at any time while the order remains in force.

-    Section 173(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][434] of the Policing Act 2008 (2008 No 72).
+    Section 173(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][383] of the Policing Act 2008 (2008 No 72).

-    Section 173(1): amended, on 30 June 1998, by [section 7][500] of the District Courts Amendment Act 1998 (1998 No 76).
+    Section 173(1): amended, on 30 June 1998, by [section 7][523] of the District Courts Amendment Act 1998 (1998 No 76).

-    Section 173(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][434] of the Policing Act 2008 (2008 No 72).
+    Section 173(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][383] of the Policing Act 2008 (2008 No 72).

-    Section 173(4): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 173(4): amended, on 1 December 1999, by [section 103(1)][501] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 173(4): amended, on 1 December 1999, by [section 103(1)][524] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 173(5): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 173(5): amended, on 1 December 1999, by [section 103(2)][501] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 173(5): amended, on 1 December 1999, by [section 103(2)][524] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 174 Closure of premises in case of fighting, etc